ForkbombEu/twinroom/README.md

 ### Command Arguments and Flags from `metadata.json`

-In addition to the above parameters, Gemini allows you to define custom arguments and flags for each embedded slangroom file using a metadata.json file.
+In addition to the above parameters, Twinroom allows you to define custom arguments and flags for each embedded slangroom file using a metadata.json file.
 This file provides information on how to pass data to the contract through the CLI, including:

  * **Arguments**: Custom positional arguments for the command.
  * **Options**: Custom flags that can be passed to the command.

  #### Structure of `metadata.json`

-The metadata file is automatically read by Gemini to generate appropriate arguments and flags when executing embedded contract files.
+The metadata file is automatically read by Twinroom to generate appropriate arguments and flags when executing embedded contract files.
 A typical metadata.json structure might look like this:

 ```json
 {